 Louise McIntosh Slaughter was born on August 14, 1929, in Harlan County, Kentucky.
 She attended the University of Kentucky, where she earned a B.S. in microbiology (1951) and an M.S. in public health (1953).
 After completing her studies, Slaughter worked as a market researcher for a major chemicals manufacturer; served in the Monroe County (New York) legislature from 1976-79; was a regional coordinator to Democrat Mario Cuomo during his years as New York’s secretary of state (1976-78) and lieutenant governor (1979-82); and served in the New York State Assembly (1982-86).
 In 1986, the voters of New York’s 30th Congressional District elected Slaughter to the U.S. House of Representatives, where she subsequently served, until the end of her life, as a member of the Congressional Progressive Caucus.
 Her District was renumbered as the 28th in 1992, and the 25th 2012.

-In the 1980s Slaughter strongly opposed the Reagan administration’s “immoral Contra war policy,” which provided aid to the Nicaraguan Contras in their battle against that nation’s Marxist Sandinista government.
+In the 1980s Slaughter strongly opposed what she described as the Reagan administration’s “immoral Contra war policy,” which provided aid to the Nicaraguan Contras in their battle against that nation’s Marxist Sandinista government.

 In 1991, Slaughter and six other Democratic congresswomen went to the Senate to demand a delay in the confirmation of Supreme Court nominee Clarence Thomas, against whom attorney Anita Hill had levied accusations of past sexual harassment.

 In August 2007, Slaughter was one of 90 Members of Congress who signed an open letter delivered to President George W. Bush, stating: “We will only support appropriating funds for U.S. military operations in Iraq during Fiscal Year 2008 and beyond for the protection and safe redeployment of all our troops out of Iraq before you leave office.”
 The letter was initiated by the Peace Pledge Coalition, an alliance led by such notables as Medea Benjamin, Bill Fletcher, Kevin Zeese, and representatives of the Progressive Democrats of America, Democrats.com, AfterDowningStreet.org, Velvet Revolution, and the Backbone Campaign.
-At that time, President Bush’s “troop surge,” which ultimately turned the tide of the war and crushed the Iraqi resistance, was in high gear.
+At that time, President Bush’s “troop surge,” which deployed an additional 21,000 U.S. troops to Iraq and ultimately turned the tide of the war in America’s favor, was in high gear.

 When the House of Representatives voted by a 345-75 margin to defund the notoriously corrupt community organization ACORN in September 2009, Slaughter was one of the 75—all Democrats—who voted to continue funding the group.